Lifting Shackles

 When selecting shackles, consider:

-• Load Direction: Use D shackles for lifting straight loads; opt for bow shackles for lifting with side or angled loads.
+- Load Direction: Use D shackles for lifting straight loads; opt for bow shackles for lifting angled loads or multi-leg or multi-connection arrangements.